psych0der/pyshare/README.md

 * '--path' : path of folder to be used with pyshare
 * '--port ' : server port to run on

-> for Clints
+> for Clients
-* '--path' : path pf folder to be used with pyshare
+* '--path' : path of folder to be used with pyshare

 Further pyshare client instances include help option that prints list of available commands